databio/bedbase/docs/bedboss/tutorials/bedindex_tutorial.md

 bedboss reindex --bedbase-config path/to/bedbase_config.yaml
 ```

-After running this comman all files that are in the database and weren't indexed will be indexed to qdrant database.
+After running this command all files that are in the database and weren't indexed will be indexed to qdrant database.

 #### From within Python